Paralegal

 Credits: 3

-Provides the student with experience in the development of analytical writing skills in the preparation of case and trial briefs, legal memoranda, investigative summaries, and general legal correspondence.
-Prerequisites: C or better in PA 2220 and ENG 1108.
-Recommended: Students should complete ENG 1111 or ENG 1114 prior to taking this course PA 2222.
+Provides the student with experience in the development of analytical writing skills in the preparation of case and trial briefs, legal memoranda, and general legal correspondence.

 Prerequisites: